 Dr. Edwards graduated from Texas A&M College of Veterinary Medicine in 1979.
 She worked in equine medicine in California and in Seguine, Texas, before beginning at a small animal emergency clinic in Houston in 1982.
 She began doing relief veterinary work, filling in when other vets had to be away from their practice.

-Dr. Edwards has four 4-legged children - dogs "Camo", "Eze", "Skeeter" and "Skip".
+Dr. Edwards has four 4-legged children - dogs "Camo", "Eze", "Skeeter", "Skip" and her newest one -"Deanie".
 The doctors and staff are fortunate to have Dr. Edwards here as part of our clinic family.

 Dr. Inman has been a Veterinarian at MTCAC since 2013.
 Initially she worked here as a relief doctor but has been here full time since then.

 She was born and raised in the Texas hill country, just outside New Braunfels, and moved to Houston in 2007, after graduating vet school from Texas A&M University.
 She is experienced in general practice, emergency medicine and exotics, but her passion is in providing: geriatric care, pain management, ultrasound and dentistry.
 You may see her around at St. Cecilia Catholic School where her husband works and her 2 children, Kylee and Maddie, attend school.
-Her pet family includes 3 golden retrievers, "George", "Heidi", and "Holly", and a cat named "Biscuit".
-When Dr. Inman is in, you will usually find George under her desk, along with Heidi and Holly, lounging in her office (it is a sea of goldens).
+Her pet family includes 2 golden retrievers "Holly" and "Woody", and a little chihuahua mix named "Rosie".

 In her spare time Dr. Inman enjoys playing or watching sports (especially her kid's sports), working-out, and doing just about anything outdoors with her family, or traveling to Disney World!